vismaya-kantharaju/REAL-ESTATE/README.md

 **Libraries Required:**

 - Requests: Used for making HTTP requests to fetch the web page.
--Install it using pip:
+Install it using pip:
--pip install requests
+pip install requests

--BeautifulSoup (from the bs4 package): Used for parsing the HTML content of the web page.
+- BeautifulSoup (from the bs4 package): Used for parsing the HTML content of the web page.
--Install it using pip:
+Install it using pip:
--pip install beautifulsoup4
+pip install beautifulsoup4

--urllib.parse: Used for parsing the URL.
+- urllib.parse: Used for parsing the URL.
--This library is part of Python's standard library, so there's no need to install it separately.
+This library is part of Python's standard library, so there's no need to install it separately.

--json: Used for creating and writing JSON files.
+- json: Used for creating and writing JSON files.
--This library is part of Python's standard library.
+This library is part of Python's standard library.

 **Explanation of the Code:**